dart-lang/site-www/src/null-safety/index.md

 ## Fixing analysis errors

-With sound null safety, the Dart analyzer generates errors when it finds a nullable value where a non-null value is required.
+With null safety, the Dart analyzer generates errors when it finds a nullable value where a non-null value is required.
 That's not as bad as it sounds: the analyzer can often recognize when